 Balance it out:

 Maintain a positive attitude, once you join a new organization.
-Nobody likes a “Know it all”, who from the very first day jump into every discussion and give solutions and also people don’t like those, who are too shy to interact and does not take initiatives or contribute in discussions.
+Nobody likes a “Know it all”, who from the very first day jump into every discussion and give solutions.
+And also people don’t like those, who are too shy to interact and does not take initiatives or contribute to discussions.

 Be a keen observer: